All psychological therapy and supervision is offered under the following terms and conditions.

-My goal is to assist you to the best of my abilities to try to resolve those problems that you discuss with me.
-If I am not able to assist you, I will try to help you to find another suitable professional either by giving you the details of other practitioners or by directing you towards referral resources, such as lists of practitioners held by professional bodies.
+My goal is to provide you with my professional services to the best of my abilities.
+If I do not believe that I able to assist you, I will try to help you to find another suitable professional either by giving you the details of other practitioners or by directing you towards referral resources, such as lists of practitioners held by professional bodies.

 I will undertake my duties in a professional manner with due regard for my training and experience.

-I will endeavour to listen respectfully at all times to all that you tell me.
+I will endeavour to listen to you respectfully at all times.

 I am registered as a counselling psychologist in the UK and my practice takes place under the jurisdiction of UK law, even if you are located outside of the UK.
-I work to the HCPC Standards of Proficiency. if for any reason you think that my behaviour has been unprofessional I would strongly encourage you to discuss your concerns with me.
+I work to the HCPC Standards of Proficiency.
+If for any reason you think that my behaviour has been unprofessional I would strongly encourage you in the first instance to discuss your concerns with me.
 If you remain dissatisfied with my professional behaviour you can register a complaint with the Health and Care Professions Council.

-I will treat everything you say as confidential and not pass on any information to others except under certain circumstances, including, but not necessarily limited to:
+I will treat the information you disclose as confidential and not pass on any information to others except under certain circumstances, including, but not necessarily limited to:

 Circumstances where the law requires me to disclose information to appropriate authorities.
 In exceptional circumstances I may be required by law not to inform you that I have disclosed information about you or about third parties you have discussed.

 Where there is a serious and immediate risk to the life or well being of yourself or another.
-If I am so concerned about an issue of safety that I think a relevant authority should be informed I will try to discuss this with you beforehand and encourage you to take the step of making the disclosure yourself unless this action would in my opinion be detrimental to your health or wellbeing.
+If I am so concerned about an issue of safety that I think a relevant person, body or authority should be informed I will try to discuss this with you beforehand and encourage you to take the step of making the disclosure yourself unless this action would in my opinion be detrimental to your health or wellbeing.